128technology/docs/docs/intro_installation_azure_mist.md

 ### Requesting access to a Private plan

 :::important
-There is no software cost associated with deploying the Private image, the cost of running the VM is the only cost (Azure compute cost).
-Please also note that software upgrades and deployments **outside** of the cloud (e.g., on premises) will not be possible without a token or certificate.
+There is no software cost associated with deploying the Private image, the cost of running the VM is the only cost (i.e., Azure compute cost).
+Please also note that software upgrades and deployments **outside** of the cloud (e.g., on premises) will not be possible without a software access token.
 :::

 To request access to a Private plan follow the next steps: